 "Two-faced" White Dwarf: looking for answers

-To better understand this remarkable find, the researchers plan to look for other Janus-like objects as part of the observation.
+To better understand this remarkable discovery, the researchers intend to look for other Janus-like objects as part of the observation.

 The research, which has the potential to rewrite textbooks on stellar evolution, was published in the prestigious journal Nature (I link it to you here).